Mass Violence and Atrocities

 Red Flags or Resilience?
 COVID-19’s Impact on Atrocity Risks

 Multimedia commissioning project explores the connections between the coronavirus pandemic and the factors for risk and resilience to mass violence and atrocities.

 In January 2020, the World Health Organization called the COVID-19 outbreak a Public Health Emergency of International Concern; by March 2020, they had declared the viral disease a pandemic.
 As an organization focused on upstream prevention of mass violence and atrocities, we very quickly recognized that the massive disruption caused by the pandemic contained similar characteristics to the kinds of “shocks” that can trigger risks for violence.
 As countries and communities around the world began responding to the virus, however, we could also see examples of resilience and collective action for the common good emerging.

 This raised several questions for us at the Stanley Center, which we began to consider alongside others working across the fields of peacebuilding and mass violence and atrocity prevention:

 - How is COVID-19 impacting factors of risk or resilience for mass violence and atrocities?

 - What can history and recent developments related to COVID-19 tell us about pandemics as a triggering factor for mass violence?

 - Where are there opportunities for strengthening structural elements of mass violence and atrocity prevention during and after COVID-19?

-With these questions in mind, the Stanley Center is organizing a multimedia project that examines how the pandemic itself and government responses can either mitigate or contribute to risk factors for atrocities.
+With these questions in mind, the Stanley Center has been organizing a multimedia project examining how the pandemic itself and government responses can either mitigate or contribute to risk factors for atrocities.

 Drawing on our experience and networks in both atrocity prevention and journalism and media, we are commissioning a series of pieces that use the UN’s Framework of Analysis for Atrocity Crimes and Alex Bellamy’s five factors for strengthening resilience as lenses of analysis.